 From the early 1800s to the 1940s, most logos were elegant hand illustrations and lettering.

-During this period, a logo for an electric company was not much more than the company name with a lightning bolt.
-Some companies have retained part of their original design in their present-day logo.
+During this period, an electric company’s logo was little more than the company name with a lightning bolt.
+Some companies have retained part of their original design in their present-day logos.

-In 1920 the Victor Talking Machine Company had a logo of a dog named “Nipper,” sitting in front of a phonograph and listening very intently.
-Today RCA still uses Nipper in some of its advertising campaigns.
+In 1920, the Victor Talking Machine Company’s logo featured a dog named “Nipper” sitting in front of a phonograph and listening intently.
+Today, RCA still uses Nipper in some of its advertising campaigns.

 ENTER AVANT-GARDE DESIGN

-In the early ’60s, the creative works of Andy Warhol presented a unique look at the world.
+In the early ’60s, Andy Warhol’s creative works presented a unique look at the world.
 His works came to be known as Pop Art.
-This movement permeated the ranks of commercial television, movies, and mainstream advertising.
+This movement permeated commercial television, movies, and mainstream advertising.
 Logo shapes and designs became more “iconic” in nature.

-McDonald’s dropped the little burger guy popping out of the golden arches in favor of the stand-alone golden arches.
-In the late 1990s, the Silicon Valley revolution led to a flurry of techie-type designed logos incorporating the Nike swoosh ever-present in current logo designs.
+McDonald’s dropped the little burger guy, popping out of the golden arches in favor of stand-alone golden arches.
+In the late 1990s, the Silicon Valley revolution led to a flurry of techie-type logo designs incorporating the Nike swoosh, which is ever-present in current logo designs.

 LOGO FORMULATION

 A logo communicates your identity.
-The mark of a good logo is legibility and strong brand recognition.
+A good logo is distinguished by legibility and strong brand recognition.
 How do you create a powerful symbol for your business?
-Good question.
+That’s a good question.
 Let’s get started.

 Let’s say you are an attorney who specializes in immigration.
 A great creative place to start is with a paper clip.
 That’s right, a paper clip.
 The idea here is to free your mind of typical symbolism, like a gavel or court building, which one would associate with an attorney or a lawyer.